Blue Angels, Thunderbirds Conduct 4th Annual Joint-Training in El Centro

-230223-N-TV337-1005 EL CENTRO, Calif.
-(Feb.
-23, 2023) The U.S. Air Force Air Demonstration Squadron, the Thunderbirds arrive at Naval Air Facility (NAF) El Centro.
-The U.S. Navy Flight Demonstration Squadron, the Blue Angels and U.S. Air Force Air Demonstration Squadron, the Thunderbirds, will conduct a joint training exchange onboard NAF El Centro, Feb.
+EL CENTRO, Calif. — The U.S. Navy Flight Demonstration Squadron, the Blue Angels, and the U.S. Air Force Air Demonstration Squadron, the Thunderbirds, will conduct a joint training exchange onboard Naval Air Facility (NAF) El Centro, Feb.
 23 - March 3, to trade best practices and develop team interoperability in preparation for the 2023 show season.

-(U.S. Navy photo by Mass Communication Specialist 1st Class Bobby Baldcock/Released)
+Both teams are in the middle of their winter training cycles and will not conduct performances.
+Training flights with similar profiles to the air show routine, however, will be conducted in accordance with annual training objectives.

+“We have been looking forward to our joint training with the Thunderbirds all year,” said Cmdr.
+Alex Armatas, Blue Angels commanding officer and flight leader.
+“For the fourth year in a row, we have the unique opportunity to train together in El Centro, California, and share our expertise with one another.
+No one better understands the hard work and dedication it takes to execute flight demonstrations across the country like our Air Force counterparts.”

 |Date Taken: